 Don’t: Leave Too Much Time Between CPA Exams

 As I mentioned, we cannot account for all variables with regard to life and scheduling—things will pop up and many circumstances are out of your control.
 Picking the best testing window for your exam can sometimes be difficult.
 I would allow a reasonable amount of time between tests scheduled but not too much.
 Determining the correct window is a difficult task; you need to choose one that is both realistic and still lights a fire under your behind.

 Just remember to allow time for a possible change of test date.
 I rescheduled quite a few sections of the exam on my financial accounting journey.
 The benefit of doing so is that you get additional time if you’re unprepared.
 However, the ability to reschedule can also lead to procrastination, so be careful!

 Remember, rescheduling should be used as a last-ditch option, not a crutch.
 If you’re not going to pass, then find a different time to take the exam.
 Otherwise, suck it up, turn in your Notice to Schedule, study as much as possible, and do your best.

 Do: Pick Your Exam Order

 This is one of the most important strategies to consider with regard to the CPA exams, especially with the scheduled changes to both the Regulation and BEC exam.
-Normally, I would advise to take a subject with which you are comfortable first.
+Normally, I would advise taking a subject with which you are comfortable first.
 Some people like the motivation that comes after passing the first test, and taking a subject you know fairly well can help boost your testing esteem.

 With the upcoming changes, I suggest taking both REG and BEC prior to the alterations.
 Both tests are gaining an hour of test time.
-Finishing before this occurs will save you on both time taking the test as well as time taken to study the additional material.
+Finishing before this occurs will save you both time taking the test as well as the time taken to study the additional material.